-We had some fabulous launch parties, including a historical walking tour of the town where the book is set.
+I’ve had some fabulous launch parties, including a historical walking tour of the town where the book is set.
 You can take the tour on YouTube.
 I was also filmed talking about my research and reading a scene at a local historical society – watch it here.
 The Whittier Home Museum staged a very successful reading of the scenes from Delivering the Truth featuring costumed actors portraying Rose and Whittier.
 Watch the video from Amesbury Community Televison here.
 See my guest post on Suzanne Adair’s Relevant History blog about the series, and my earlier interview with Meryl Goldsmith.

 “The Mayor and the Midwife” appeared in Blood on the Bayou: Bouchercon Anthology 2016 edited by Greg Herren (Down & Out Books).
 The story has been nominated for a 2016 Agatha Award for Best Short Story.
 Read it here!